Reinhard-Pilz-Dynatrace/2025-Mrofrep/_lab_guides_/content/01_setup/03_launch_code_space/index.md

 </center>

 <br>
-GitHub needs about two minutes to provision hour code space.
+GitHub needs about two minutes to provision your code space.

 Once you can see the folder structure on the left and a terminal is available, you are ready to move on.